 Semantic Routing Table (SRT)

-A Semantic Routing Table (SRT) contained in each CSE annotates all semantic routes and SDA relations: ex.
-SRT_CSE1: [PEER:CSE2,3,4 ; PROVIDER:CSE5,6 ; CUSTOMER: CSE7,8,9].
+A Semantic Routing Table (SRT) contained in each CSE provides suitable routes to propagate the discovery queries according to the SDA.

 Advanced Semantic Discovery Query Language (ASDQL)

 The Advanced Semantic Discovery Query Language (ASDQL) is an extension of the actual oneM2M Semantic Discovery Query Language (SDQL), which has to be suitable enough to describe queries that will be resolved in a cooperative way by a distributed network of CSEs.
 Each CSE involved in the resolution participates in resolving subqueries and aggregating results by coordinating and cooperating among each other’s.